practicalli/clojure/concepts/naming-things.md

-# Naming things - data structues and functions
+# Naming things - data structures and functions

 The `def` function is used to name data structures in Clojure.